Ready to begin the capacity-building process? We’re with you every step of the way.

 What We Will Ask of You:

 - Willingness to take a hard look at what’s holding your organization back, and share those weaknesses openly.
-Once the cards are on the table, we can get to work – together.
+After honest conversations, we can get to work – together.

-- Flexibility, openness and total commitment to working with our SVP Denver partners who have busy schedules, varied professional backgrounds and joined our organization to give back strategically to yours.
+- Flexibility and openness to working with our SVP Denver partners who have busy schedules, varied professional backgrounds and joined our organization to give back strategically to yours.

 - A commitment to calling us out when something’s not working for you.
 That may be uncomfortable, but our best results come from honest relationships.